Friday, June 20, 2008

 Spring Caddis

 After the weekend snow flurries, today was the first nice day this week... and I was lucky to be able to spend several hours on the prime SE MN spring creek.
-Amy joined me for the trip, but decided not to fish, since the wind was blowing in 20-30mph gusts.
+Amy joined me for the trip, but

 The stream was slightly high and little off-colored, but nothing too bad...
 We arrived around 11:30am, just in time for the caddis hatch.
 The first rises indicated fish taking emerging pupae, right under the surface.
 I love this type of fishing, since I can use soft hackles in combination with my glass rod, to swing them or fish them upstream, dead drifted or sometimes with subtle twitches.
 Very soon the fish were boiling everywhere...
 This particular stretch has nicely manicured banks, so I just grabbed my wellington boots and started casting.
 Fish would usually take the fly savagely.
 At moments there were so many naturals on the surface, that it would take several repeated drifts to get a trout.
 I switched to a bigger fly, one size larger (a soft hackle with bright green biot body, speckled brown hackle, and ostrich head), and noticed that bigger fish would often grab it.